NebulaGB/samp-screen-colour-fader/README.md

 The original fader was functional, but it was not as flexible or easy to use as I needed.
 As I was working on projects that required smoother, more customizable transitions between colors for player screens, I found myself in need of a more reliable and user-friendly fader library.
 Recognizing the limitations of the old solution, I decided to take over the project and overhaul the code to make it easier for developers to use while providing more robust functionality.

-My goal was to design a fader library that offered seamless transitions between screen colors, allowing for both full-screen color fades and region-specific fades.
-I also aimed for simplicity in its use so that developers could focus on their core features rather than worry about complex color management.

 This library works with open.mp

 ## Installation